 "It shows me not only that you all care, but that you’re also thinking about the future and about things like college, which is good.
 It’s important to have goals like that," Blair said.

-Throughout the year, the peer mentors will work on a variety of activities, from school awareness campaigns, to working with younger students in the school through
+Throughout the year, the peer mentors will work on a variety of activities, from school awareness campaigns, to working with younger students in the school through a buddy program.

 Each year the program, which was started four years ago by Monument Valley school adjustment counselor Dom Sacco, has grown.
 The Berkshire District Attorney’s Office has also been able to use the model to help other schools, like Nessacus Regional Middle School in Dalton and Hoosac Valley High School in Cheshire, start similar programs.